ozone4real/pubsueque/README.md

 ## Job level configurations

 You can use active job's configuration writers to set options for a specific job.
-Alternatively, you can use the `pubsueque_options` writer to set options for the job.
+Alternatively, you can use the `pubsueque_options` writer which allows you to set more options for the job.
 This would merge with/override options set with ActiveJob.

 ```ruby